HandsOnDevOpsTraining/jenkins/sonarqube/integrate_sonar_with_jenkins.md

 2. Configure SonarQube credentials
 3. Add SonarQube to jenkins "configure system"
 4. Install Maven
-5.
+   - apt-get install maven
-6. Run Pipeline job
+5. Run Pipeline job
    - Use help of chatgpt to create a pipeline script
    - E.g. create a jenkins pipeline script for cloning code from github, building java code using maven and run sonar qube using mvn sonar using project key, name and secret